Calocedrus decurrens: Distribution

 The bulk of the tree's range is in the United States, from central-southwestern Oregon through most of California and the extreme west of Nevada, as well as a short distance into northwest Mexico in northern Baja California.

-It grows at altitudes of 50-2900 m.
+It grows at elevations of 50-2900 m.

 Ecology

 At lower elevations, associated trees include oaks and ponderosa pine.
 Giant sequoia bears similarities to the species, but has sharp leaves.
 In the south–southwest U.S. some have confused bushy junipers for incense cedar.

 With its thick basal bark, the incense cedar is one of the most fire- and drought-tolerant plants in California.
 Although the tree is killed by hot, stand-replacing crown fire, it spreads rapidly after lower-intensity burns.
 This has given the incense cedar a competitive advantage over other species such as the bigcone Douglas-fir in recent years.
 Incense cedar is more shade tolerant than Douglas-fir, but not as much so as grand or white fir.
 It grows slowly when needed to outlast competition.

 This tree is the preferred host of a wood wasp, Syntexis libocedrii a species which lays its eggs in the smoldering wood immediately after a forest fire.
 The tree is also host to incense-cedar mistletoe (Phoradendron libocedri), a parasitic plant which can often be found hanging from its branches.
 Fire scars provide an entry point for Tyromyces amarus (pocket dry rot).
 Gymnosporangium rust disease afflicts the trees, but is rarely fatal.

 For numerous birds during the wintertime, Calocedrus decurrens has been seen to be used for foraging.
 According to the United States Department of Agriculture, in areas of the Western Sierra Nevada in California, numerous species of birds are thought to use the incense cedar as a "foraging substrate" so that they can attain as much food as needed.
 Human impacts on these trees due to forest management practices have caused issues for many of these birds, threatening the use of the incense cedar as a forage substrate.